All About The Water Cycle - How Does It Work?

 Condensation

-When water vapor in the air gets cold and changes once more into liquid, shaping mists or clouds, condensation transpires.
+When water vapor in the air cools and changes back into liquid, forming mists or clouds, condensation occurs

 Like evaporation, condensation is also driven by the sun.
 As the water vapor cools, it reaches its maximum saturation point.
-The air pressure also significantly impacts the dew point of an area.
+Air pressure also significantly affects the dew point in an area.

 How important is it?